exonum/exonum/README.md

 });
 ```

-4) Hashes of all transactions can be found at `wallet_history.mt_proof` Merkle tree.
+4) Find hashes of all transactions at Merkle tree in `wallet_history.mt_proof`.

-5) List of all transactions can be found at  `wallet.values`.
-Each transaction can be compared with hash from previous step.
+5) Find list of all transactions at array stored in `wallet.values`.
+Each transaction comparing with hash from previous step.

+The steps from above guarantees all wallet info reliability and consistency.